 Keep in mind that a round sung in unison does not need to feel repetitive.
 When my choir enters in unison, they split down two aisles before reaching their final destination.
 Each row takes turn singing the round in unison as the audience hears the sound move across the room.
 When the singers reach their final destination, I contact the entire choir in unison, creating a full sound for the very first time, before splitting.

-Here are two rounds that I believe are great for processionals are:
+Here are two examples of rounds that I believe are great for processionals.

 Rounds can close a concert